 Walk or bike

 Walking and biking are perfect for solo travelers, couples, and groups.
 Bicycling is hot in Laguna too.
-Manual and electric bike tours are popular, as is mountain biking, thanks to all of the beautiful rolling hills and boardwalks that surround Laguna Beach.
-Bring your own bike or rent one from the many bike rental businesses in town.
+Manual and electric bike tours, as is mountain biking, are popular thanks to the beautiful rolling hills and boardwalks surrounding Laguna Beach.
+Bring your bike or rent one from the many bike rental businesses in town.

 Rent a Car